RodrigoSC/NLWatchFace/README.md

-# garmin_rodface
+# Garmin RodFace

-A watch face dedicated to Garmin FR965
+A watch face dedicated to Garmin FR965.
+It's for personal use, no special care was taken with making the code ready for any other device, but it might work...

+## Resources

+Project started by following the description on [this page](https://github.com/AndrewKhassapov/connect-iq).

+Lots of inspiration from [Snapshot Watch](https://github.com/darrencroton/SnapshotWatch).

+Here's a [page with a lot of source code](https://forums.garmin.com/developer/connect-iq/f/discussion/7961/overview-of-connect-iq-apps-accompanied-with-source-code) from watch faces.